-In short, the best quantitative evidence available demonstrates that any "radicalization" that occurs on YouTube happens according to the standard model of persuasion: People adopt new beliefs about the world by combining their prior beliefs with new information (Coppock, 2021; Guess and Coppock, 2020).
-People select videos about topics that interest them; if political, they prefer information that is at least somewhat congenial to their prior beliefs (Stroud, 2017).
+In short, the best quantitative evidence available demonstrates that any "radicalization" that occurs on YouTube happens according to the standard model of persuasion: people adopt new beliefs about the world by combining their prior beliefs with new information (Coppock, 2021; Guess and Coppock, 2018).
+People select videos about topics that interest them; if political, they prefer information that is at least some what congenial to their prior beliefs (Stroud, 2017).
 Persuasion happens at the margins when it does happen.

-It is heartening to see that science works, at least internally: These disparate authors and approaches have tested the hypothesis empirically and converged on an answer.
-But again, this quantitative effort has failed to convince people to stop saying "YouTube rabbit hole."
-Even according to the internal logic of social science, those efforts could and should have been devoted elsewhere.
+It is heartening to see that science works, at least internally: these disparate authors and approaches have tested the hypothesis empirically and converged on an answer.
+But again, this quantitative effort has failed to convinced people to stop saying "YouTube rabbit hole."
+And even internally, those efforts could and should have been devoted elsewhere.

 In addition to a poor use of scarce academic resources, the reification of the "rabbit hole" hypothesis is normatively troubling.
-The relationship between facts and values, between positive and normative knowledge, is a hotly contested one.
-I will not take a stance on this debate except to note that I think that both normative and positive concerns are relevant to setting the academic and journalistic agenda.
+The relationship between facts and values, between positive and normative knowledge, is hotly contested one, and I will not take a strong stance on this debate except to note that I think that both normative and positive concerns are relevant to setting the academic and journalistic agenda.